Tap4J/PublicisGroupe/README.md

 ## Assignment explanation

 - **Data extraction**: First I needed to download the data from Azure blob storage.
 For that purpose, I used requests library.
 I stored dataframes and sas tokens in variables.
 For plan_data I used plan_df and for post_buy data I used postbuy_df.
-- **Data exploration**: Then I explored the data in postbuy_df, check the NaN values, unique values, and missing values.- **Data exploration**: Then I explored the data in postbuy_df, check the NaN values, unique values, and missing values.
+- **Data exploration**: Then I explored the data in postbuy_df, check the NaN values, unique values, and missing values.
 - **Data cleaning**: After data exploration, I started to drop the columns.
 First I needed to remove columns, that have either no use like TagCodes column, or contain too much missing data (Source).
 Also, I wanted to rid of the data, that have no additional filtering value as they all contained only a single value.
 I also wanted to remove rows with missing data if there was not much data missing.
 -  **Downloading cleaned data**: I stored cleaned data in csv format.
 -  **Budget calculation**: The first task was to calculate how much of the budget was spent.